syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

 Setting additional cluster selectors: pvCapacity=large
 ```

-### Verify the Resource Request has not been scheduled
+### Verify the Resource has not been scheduled
-You can see that Kratix has successfully handle the incoming request in the pipeline.
+You can see that Kratix has successfully handle the incoming request in the Workflow.

 But looking deeper, the worker cluster does not have the expected ECK pods: